THE FALL OF DON JUAN

 NATALIE.
 How do you know so much about me?

 WITNESS.
 Let's make a deal.
 I promise I'll tell you, but a little later.
 And you promise you don't ask me now.
 Let me keep my mystery a little longer.
 Ok?

 NATALIE.
 I don't know.

 WITNESS.
 Come on.
+There's nothing to it, really.
 You'll probably guess it anyway.
-Deal?
+So, friends?

 WITNESS.
-(Kisses her hand instead.)
-Smile and I'll believe you.
+(Kissing her hand.)
+Smile and I will believe you.